AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 I would like to talk about bird's watching, which has been my hobby since I was approximately seven years old.

 Intelligent. crucial. look at serene blue sky. serene and peaceful.
 Prioritizing balance in my life ensures that I can be happy and focus better while studying.

+He was very happy with the recommendation.

+I ran into a close friend yesterday.
+When he stood up, he realized that his leg had fallen asleep.